kevinsogo/compgen/docs/preparation.md

 This is a detailed guide on how to prepare a problem from scratch using KompGen.

 Actually, not from scratch; this assumes you've already written the problem statement.
-This also assumes you've already read the README.
+And also that you've already read the README.